Sudoite/ctf-writeups/README.md

 3. [Much Ado About Hacking](./PicoCTF2017/much-ado) (PicoCTF 2017): decompiling a program written in the Shakespeare Programming Language

 4. [Warm](./VolgaCTF2019/warm) (VolgaCTF Quals 2019): this is a pwnable challenge, but it shows how easy it is to use Ghidra to reverse an ARM executable

+5. [Silk Road I](./ASISCTF2019/silkroad) (ASIS CTF Quals 2019): This pwnable challenge requires reverse-engineering some code and satisfying a set of constraints to compute a secret key, in order to proceed to the actual vulnerable section of the code.

 ### Web Challenges